I Wish (Cher Lloyd song)

-"I Wish" is a song by English recording artist Cher Lloyd.
+"I Wish" is a song by English singer Cher Lloyd.
 It was released on 2 September 2013 as the lead single from her second studio album, Sorry I'm Late (2014).
 The song, produced by Shellback, Ilya and OZGO, features a guest appearance from American rapper T.I.
 The song was leaked online on 28 August 2013.
 Lloyd performed the song on her I Wish Tour (2013–14).

 Lloyd appeared on Late Night with Jimmy Fallon in November 2013, featuring Skee-Lo performing portions of his own rap song called "I Wish".

 Critical reception

 The song earned positive reviews.
 Rick Florino of ArtistDirect described the song as a "kind of sputtering spunky pop that bona fide hits are made of.
 As the beat bounces and horns pipe up, the singer bobs and weaves through a myriad of attributes she "wishes" she had—namely "a butt and a rack".
 He also stated: "Add to that a flavorful verse from T.I., and you've got one of the catchiest and (sassiest) gems this year.
 Her next album might just be her Mona Lisa to date".
 Digital Spy awarded the song 3/5 stars, and called the single "undeniably fun".

-In an article by Billboard posted in December 2019, "I Wish" was listed as one of the "Best Overlooked Pop Songs of the 2010's", picked by the staff at Billboard.
+In an article by Billboard posted in December 2019, "I Wish" was listed as one of the "Best Overlooked Pop Songs of the 2010s", picked by the staff at Billboard.
 "British pop star Cher Lloyd crossed the pond with your kicky solo single "Want U Back," but "I Wish," an utterly charming team-up with T.I. that preceded her second album Sorry I'm Late, brought the concept of the Skee-Lo song of the same name into a new generation."
 The list was published in no particular order and compiled 40 songs released in the 2010s.